Jammu Praja Parishad: Subsequent elections

-The Praja Parishad remained a party of landlords and failed to develop into a mass movement, especially in rural areas.
+The Praja Parishad failed to develop into a mass movement, especially in rural areas.
 The National Conference, having implemented land reforms benefiting the rural populations, was favoured by the electorate.
-The Parishad was also an overwhelmingly Hindu party, and had no attraction to the Muslims.
+The Parishad was also an overwhelmingly Hindu party, and had no appeal to Muslims.
 It also neglected the influential minority of Kashmiri Pandits and Ladakhi Buddhists.

-In the Legislative Assembly elections in 1957, the Praja Parishad put forward 17 candidates and won 6 seats.
-One elected member later switched sides, with the Parishad retaining only 5 members in the Assembly.
+In the Legislative Assembly elections in 1957, the Praja Parishad put forward 17 candidates and won 6 seats, one of whome later switched sides, leaving the Parishad with only 5 members in the Assembly.

 In the elections held in 1962, the Praja Parishad was reduced to 3 seats.
-It held a massive demonstration in the city of Jammu, protesting against alleged electoral malpractices.
-The Prime Minister Bakshi Ghulam Mohammad dismissed the complaints as "frivolous."
+It held a large demonstration in the city of Jammu, protesting against alleged electoral malpractice.
+The Prime Minister Bakshi Ghulam Mohammad dismissed the complaints as "frivolous".

 In 1963, the Praja Parishad merged into the Bharatiya Jana Sangh.

 In January 1965, the National Conference also merged into the Indian National Congress.
-The event is characterised by analysts as a major "centralising strategy" and a victory for the Hindu nationalist agenda of the Praja Parishad and its allies.
+The event has been characterised by analysts as a major "centralising strategy" and a victory for the Hindu nationalist agenda of the Praja Parishad and its allies.

 In the 1972 elections, the party again won 3 seats.

 In 1975, Sheikh Abdullah was released from prison and allowed to return to power after striking a deal with the central government.
 He subsequently revived the National Conference.
-Between 1975–77, Prime Minister Indira Gandhi imposed a national emergency.
+Between 1975 and 1977, Prime Minister Indira Gandhi imposed a national emergency.
 After it was lifted, Jana Sangh merged with other opposition parties in India to form the Janata Party.